lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 }
 ```

 Here, the input is declared $mutable$, which means that any reaction is free to modify the input.
 If this reactor is the only recipient of the array or the last recipient of the array, then this will not copy of the array but rather use the original array.
 Otherwise, it will use a copy.
+By default, the assignment operator (`=`) is used to copy the data.
+However, the sender can also specify the copy constructor to be used by calling `lf_set_copy_constructor` on the output port.

 The above `ArrayScale` reactor modifies the array and then forwards it to its output port using the `lf_set_token()` macro.
 That macro further delegates to downstream reactors the responsibility for freeing dynamically allocated memory once all readers have completed their work.